 Day 21: Sunday

-This is a day off and you are free to spend it on the beach or spend time with other participants.
+This is a day off and you are free to spend it on the beach or spend time with other participants at the centre.
 Overnight stay in Goa.

 Week 4: Community engagement week in Goa